 Nikon once again updated its Z lens roadmap, adding a few brand new lenses to its mirrorless Z System.
-Specifically, the most recent update adds new details about the upcoming 85mm f/1.2 S and 26mm f/2.8, while revealing eight lenses in total that will ship in 2023.
-Let’s take a look at these lenses – and everything else we expect to see for Nikon’s mirrorless system – today.
+The most recent update addresses the remaining eight lenses we expect to see in 2023 (two of which have already been announced).
+Let’s take a look at these lenses – and everything else we can expect to see for Nikon’s mirrorless system – today.

 The Updated Nikon Z Lens Roadmap

-The following is the latest version of the Nikon Z lens roadmap, announced on November 9, 2022.
-It’s still current as of early February 2023, although the mystery 26mm and 85mm lenses are officially in development now.
-(They still have not been formally announced, but we know how they’ll look at least.)
+The following is the latest version of the Nikon Z lens roadmap.
+It’s still current as of late May 2023, with three exceptions: the mystery 12-28mm, 26mm, and 85mm lenses have now officially been announced.

 - A 35mm S-line lens